How our team works

 Mr Ben Byrne

-surgical training in both the Wessex and Severn regions.
-I recently
+undertook my clinical training in both the Wessex and Severn

-completed a Royal College of Surgeons Oesophago-Gastric Cancer
+College of Surgeons Oesophago-Gastric Cancer Fellowship at St

-Fellowship at St Thomas' Hospital in London.
+Thomas' Hospital in London in 2019-20.
 Alongside my clinical

 training, I completed a PhD at Imperial College London, using mixed